AshleyDeo/JellyfinNowPlaying/README.md

 - `Remaining`: Remaining time of track formatted into HH:MM:SS string
 - `RemainingSeconds`: Remaining time of track in seconds.
 - `Progress`: Percentage of track completed.
-- `Volume`: From 0 to 100 ^
+- `Volume`^: From 0 to 100
 - `State` ^: 0 for stopped, 1 for playing, and 2 for paused
 - `Rating` ^: Favorite
-- `Repeat`: 0 if repeat/loop track is off, 1 if repeating one track, 2 if repeating all.
+- `Repeat`^: 0 if repeat/loop track is off, 1 if repeating one track, 2 if repeating all.
 - `Shuffle` ^: 0 if shuffle is off, 1 if on.
-^ : Depends on if client reports to server
 ## Not working
  *Jellyfin Api remote controls not working (yet?)*
 * `SupportsRemoteControl` ^: 0 or 1 if the current media supports remote media control buttons.
 * Play/Pause/other Media controls:.
 Bangs for basic Windows Media controls work if client supports it
 * Artist Backdrop/Logo: downloads but loading into skin crashes
+* Skin crashes rainmeter if server is not valid
+* Strings return 0 if null

-*Uses monstercat visualizer skins*
+*Based monstercat visualizer and WebNowPlayingRedux skins*